Logo

 He was an instrumental part of the San Antonio Spurs 1999 NBA Championship team; His #32 jersey is retired by the San Antonio Spurs

-One of the most memorable moments of Elliott's career came during the 1999 NBA Playoffs, when he made the iconic "Memorial Day Miracle" shot.
-In Game 2 of the Western Conference Finals against the Portland Trail Blazers, Elliott hit a game-winning three-pointer while tiptoeing along the sideline, helping the Spurs secure a crucial victory.
-This shot is widely regarded as one of the greatest moments in NBA playoff history and solidified Elliott's legacy as a clutch performer.
-His contributions were instrumental in the Spurs' first-ever NBA championship that year.
+One of the most memorable moments of Elliott's career came during the 1999 NBA Playoffs, when he made what is now known as the "Memorial Day Miracle."
+In Game 2 of the Western Conference Finals against the Portland Trail Blazers, Elliott hit a game-winning three-pointer while tiptoeing along the sideline, a shot that helped propel the Spurs to their eventual championship.
+This iconic play remains one of the most celebrated moments in Spurs history and is a testament to Elliott's clutch performance under pressure.

 SIMILAR SPEAKERS